Bangladesh–China relations

-Bangladesh–China relations are the bilateral relations of Bangladesh and China.
-Bangladesh has an embassy in Beijing and consulates in Hong Kong and Kunming.
-China has an embassy in Dhaka.
+Bangladesh–China relations, also known as Dragon–Tiger diplomacy, refers to the bilateral relations between the People's Republic of Bangladesh and the People's Republic of China.
+Both countries established formal diplomatic relations in January 1976.
+China has an embassy in Dhaka and Bangladesh has one in Beijing and consulates in Hong Kong and Kunming.
 Both countries are members of the BCIM Forum (Bangladesh-China-India-Myanmar Forum for Regional Cooperation).
-According to Chinese government designations, Bangladesh and China are in a "strategic partnership of cooperation".
+According to Chinese government designations, Bangladesh and China are in a "comprehensive strategic cooperative partnership".